nemanjan00/android_device_xiaomi_dipper/README.md

 # android_device_xiaomi_dipper
-For building TWRP for Xiaomi Mi 8
+For building TWRP for Xiaomi Mi 8, with block based encryption

 TWRP device tree for Xiaomi MI 8